Mushroom Barley Soup and Gremolata

-Well, I don’t know how the fuck we got here, but here we are.
+Well, I don’t know how the hell we got here, but here we are.

 In self-isolation, that is.
 Amidst the coronavirus pandemic, of course.
 But you already know that, I’m sure.
 I’m finding it hard to come up with one thing in particular to say.
 Seems like there’s a lot.
 Like, a lot.
 To the point where everything seems impossible and nothing makes sense and I wonder softly to myself, “Why even bother?”
 The existential dread hits different these days, amirite?